-You must be a really bitter woman; probably had children when you weren’t ready or have a shitty husband.
-Because I cannot phantom how a woman can pass such nasty comments regarding another woman’s fertility.
+Whoever who said this must be really bitter, probably had children when they weren’t ready or have a shitty spouse.
 Endometriosis is not determined by when you decide to have children.
-It isn’t our fault that we choose to study, build a career, settle down later and find the right man to have those children with.
+It isn’t our fault that we choose to study, build a career, settle down later and find the right man to have children with.
 In fact, it wouldn’t make a difference if we rushed and got married at 18 because we’d still have trouble conceiving without a diagnosis.
 It is always better to marry the right man than to have kids with the wrong one whether or not you have endometriosis, take your time.

 “God punished you!”

 Not only are these people doctors, apparently some of them are also Prophets of God.
-As ridiculous as this may seem, superstitious comments are the most common.
-Once, I was told that what I have is a curse that God had ‘bestowed’ upon me.
+As ridiculous as this may seem, superstitious comments are very common if you live in Southeast Asia.
+Once, I was told that what I have is a curse.
 Another time, someone claimed that I have to take the devil out of my womb. 😒.
-I come from a background where superstition is rife and ‘the devil’ and ‘curses’ are used to explain issues with little or no answers.
+Here, the devil and curses are used to explain issues with little or no answers.
 And unfortunately, endometriosis is a phenomenon of its own which doesn’t have many answers.

 I’m sure there are more but these are the most common misconceptions about endometriosis that I have personally encountered.
 Have you encountered a stupid myth about your pain?
 Feel free to share them so we can laugh about them together.